unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 ![](images/route53-monitoring.png)

+Note that CloudWatch metrics are available only in the **us-east-1** region as specified in the [Developer Guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-monitor-view-status.html) (see section **To view Route 53 metrics on the CloudWatch console**).

 ## Service Availability Dashboards

 Health check statistics may be offloaded to [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) and used to create consolidated dashboards with custom thresholds for alerts and notifications.